paolo7/SHACL2FOL/README.md

 * arg[1] the path to the first shape graph
 * arg[2] the path to the second shape graph

-To perform a validity check:
+To perform a validation check:
 * arg[0] the letter 'v'
 * arg[1] the path to the shape graph
 * arg[2] the path to the data graph

 ## Using a TPTP file with the E theorem prover